+The padding process when SAO-filtering row M (the one immediately below the virtual boundary) is shown in Figure 2, where padding is indicated by arrows.
+No changes are done for SAO filtering of any other row.
+Since pre-SAO samples from row L are no longer needed by SAO when filtering row M, the line buffers required for proposal 2 thus become

+M decoded samples before SAO N decoded samples before SAO O decoded samples before SAO P decoded samples before SAO L decoded samples before SAO L decoded samples after SAO (new)

+Hence the number of line buffers stays the same as for VVC 8, namely 5.

 Results

 The objective performance for the proposal is shown below in comparison to VTM-8.0 [3] using CTC [4].
 The objective results show a small gain for all coding configurations.
 Encoding time is measured on simulations run on a cluster with machines with similar capability and is not reliable.
 Decoding time is measured by running test and anchor on same machine without yuv output.
 Encoding and decoding times are similar to those of the anchor.

+Proposal 1